MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

   notified to,
 - `query` - optional, to provide the required types of event.

-Figure 34 shows all entities involved in the Notification use cases.
+Figure 34 shows all entities involved in the notification use cases.

 ![Figure 34: Fault Management Notification Data Model](media/faultManagementNotificationModel.png)